IS YOUR JUDGE FOLLOWING THEIR ETHICAL RULES ?

 (1) Compensation and Reimbursement.
 A judge may receive compensation and

-reimbursement of expenses for the extra-judicial activities permitted by this code, if the
+reimbursement of expenses for the extra-judicial activities permitted by this

 source of such payments does not give the appearance of influencing the judge's